Harrison Ford: 1964–1976: Early work

 Not happy with the roles offered to him, Ford became a self-taught professional carpenter to support his then-wife and two young sons.
 Clients at this time included the writers Joan Didion and John Gregory Dunne, who lived on the beach at Malibu.
 Ford appears in the documentary Joan Didion: The Center Will Not Hold.
 He and his wife became friends of the writers.
 Casting director and fledgling producer Fred Roos championed the young Ford and secured him an audition with George Lucas for the role of Bob Falfa, which Ford went on to play in American Graffiti (1973).
 Ford's relationship with Lucas profoundly affected his career later.
-After director Francis Ford Coppola's film The Godfather was a success, he hired Ford to expand his office and gave him small roles in his next two films, The Conversation (1974) and Apocalypse Now (1979); in the latter film, Ford played an army officer named "G. Lucas".
+After director Francis Ford Coppola's film The Godfather was a success, he hired Ford to expand his office and gave him small roles in his next two films, The Conversation (1974) and Apocalypse Now (1979); in the latter film, Ford played an army colonel named "G. Lucas".